SUSE-Cloud/socok8s/doc/source/deployment/verify.rst

    openstack_external_network_name: "public"
    openstack_external_subnet_name: "public-subnet"

-Tempest will also need to know the CIDR block from which to allocate project IPv4 subnets.
+Tempest will create a private network (10.0.0.0/8) to use as the default network, and it will need to know the CIDR block from which to allocate project IPv4 subnets.
 This value should be specified with the following key in the extravars file:

 .. code-block:: yaml

-   openstack_project_network_cidr: "192.0.4.0/24"
+   openstack_project_network_cidr: "10.0.4.0/24"

 Configuring Tempest Test Parameters
 -----------------------------------